-- A. Unreasonable requirements on firms in order for them to qualify to do business; - B. Unnecessary experience and excessive bonding requirements;
+- A. Unreasonable requirements on firms in order for them to qualify to do business; - B. Unnecessary experience and excessive bonding requirements; - C. noncompetitive pricing practices between firms or between affiliated companies; - D. Noncompetitive contracts to consultants that are on retainer contracts;

-- C. Noncompetitive contracts to consultants that are on retainer contracts; - D. Organizational conflicts of interest; - E. Specification of only a "brand name" product instead of allowing for an "or equal" product to be offered and describing the performance or other relevant requirements of the procurement; and - F. Any arbitrary action in the procurement process.
+- E. Organizational conflicts of interest; - F. Specification of only a "brand name" product instead of allowing for an "or equal" product to be offered and describing the performance or other relevant requirements of the procurement; and - G. Any arbitrary action in the procurement process.